 - Age Proof (Birth Certificate, Matriculation Certificate, Aadhar Card, etc.)

 - Address Proof (Ration Card, Voter’s ID, etc.)

 - Passport-sized Photographs

-- Any other documents demanded by the insurer
+- Any other document demanded by the insurer

-Following points are noteworthy in order to have better understanding of Post Office Child Plan, i.e. Bal Jeeva Bima or Children’s Policy:
+Following points are noteworthy in order to have a better understanding of Post Office Child Plan, i.e. Bal Jeevan Bima:

-- This plan can be easily bought from any of the nearest post offices located
+- This plan can be easily bought from any nearest post office

-- Nominee can be changed any time during the policy thus making the plan quite flexible
+- Nominee can be changed any time during the policy, making the plan quite flexible

 - Maturity benefits include both the sum assured and bonuses accrued